 Corporate Governance is our set of processes, customs, policies, laws, and institutions affecting the way Chase Corporation is directed, administered and controlled.
 It also covers the relationships among the many stakeholders involved and the goals for which the corporation is governed.
 The principal stakeholders are the shareholders, management, and the Board of Directors.
 Other stakeholders include employees, customers, creditors, suppliers, regulators, and the community at large.

-Our Corporate Governance guidlelines encompass policies, processes and people, which serves the needs of shareholders and other stakeholders, by directing and controlling management activities with good business savvy, objectivity, accountability and integrity.
+Our Corporate Governance guidelines encompass policies, processes, and people, which serves the needs of shareholders and other stakeholders, by directing and controlling management activities with good business savvy, objectivity, accountability, and integrity.
 Sound Corporate Governance is reliant on external marketplace commitment and legislation, plus a healthy board culture which safeguards policies and processes.